Nick Cardy: DC Comics

 In 1950, Cardy began his decades-long association with DC Comics, starting with the comic book Gang Busters, based on the dramatic radio show.
 He began developing his breakout reputation with Tomahawk, his most prominent series at the time, which starred a white American colonist fighting the British undercover as an Iroquois Indian during the American Revolutionary War.

 From 1962 to 1968, he drew the first 39 issues of Aquaman, whose character had previously starred in a backup feature in Adventure Comics, and all its covers through the final issue (#56, April 1971).
 He recalled that, "Ramona Fradon had been drawing the character but was moving on for some reason.
 I remember being in [editor] Murray's [Boltinoff] office with Ramona during the transition. ...
 Anyway, they must have liked my work because when the character got his own series, they made me the artist".
 Among the Aquaman stories which Cardy drew were issue #18 which featured the wedding of Aquaman and Mera and #23 which saw the birth of the couple's son.
-Aquagirl was introduced in issue #33 (June 1967) by Cardy and writer Bob Haney.
+Aquagirl was introduced in issue #33 (June 1967) by Cardy and writer Bob Haney, while Black Manta was created for issue #35 (September 1967).

-Cardy first drew the Teen Titans in The Brave and the Bold #60 (July 1965), wherein the superhero sidekicks Robin, Kid Flash, and Aqualad were joined by Wonder Woman's younger sister Wonder Girl in her first appearance.
+Cardy first drew the Teen Titans on the cover of The Brave and the Bold #60 (July 1965), where the superhero sidekicks Robin, Kid Flash, and Aqualad were joined by Wonder Woman's younger sister Wonder Girl in her first appearance.
 After next being featured in Showcase #59 (Dec.
-1965), the team was spun off into their own series with Teen Titans #1 (Feb.
+1965) - Cardy's first issue drawing the group's interior pages - the team was spun off into their own series with Teen Titans #1 (Feb.
 1966).
 From 1966 to 1973, Cardy penciled or inked – sometimes both – all 43 issues of the series.
 Neal Adams was called upon to rewrite and redraw a Cardy-drawn Teen Titans story which had been written by Len Wein and Marv Wolfman.
 The story, titled "Titans Fit the Battle of Jericho!", would have introduced DC's first African American superhero but was rejected by publisher Carmine Infantino.
 The revised story appeared in Teen Titans #20 (March–April 1969).
 New members of the team, psychic Lilith Clay and Mal Duncan, were created by Cardy and writer Robert Kanigher.
-In 1968–69, Cardy drew the fondly remembered but short-lived, quirky Western series Bat Lash, about an expert gunslinger who was nonetheless a dandy, and who, in a nod to the 1960s counterculture, wore a flower in his hat.
+In 1968–69, Cardy drew the fondly remembered but short-lived Western series Bat Lash, about an expert gunslinger who was nonetheless a dandy, and who, in a nod to the 1960s counterculture, wore a flower in his hat.
 Cardy during this time also assisted artist Al Plastino, a childhood friend, on the Batman comic strip.

 Cardy became the primary DC cover artist from the early to mid-1970s.